fjswaugh/albion/README.md

 ### Functions

 Functions are first class objects.
+If they have no return statement, they just return nil.

 ```
 var f = fun x {